kennysmithed/oels2023/oels_practical_wk9.md

 # The plan for week 9 practical

 This week we are going to look at code for a confederate priming experiment based on the experiment described in Loy & Smith (2021) (and in fact using our stimuli).
-There's no new material to look at in the Online Experiments with jsPsych tutorial.
 We are also going to add a few more bits and pieces involving randomisation (random participant IDs, random wait durations to simulate a human partner), we'll build a custom preload list to make sure our button images are preloaded before the experiment starts (using an alternative technique to the one used in the answer to one of the harder questions from last week), we'll show you how to include a conditional timeline (trials that only run if the participant gave a certain response on a previous trial), and finally I'll show how to load a trial list from a CSV file (handy if you want to use a pre-built trial list).

 # Acknowledgments